 enabling them to understand what they read—both at the word level (vocabulary)

-good comprehension skills, but also have solid higher order
+good comprehension skills, as well as a foundation for higher order

-thinking skills for making inferences, drawing conclusions, perspective taking, and argumentation.
+thinking skills such as making inferences, drawing conclusions, perspective taking, and argumentation.